second-state/SOLL/README.md

 # WHAT IS SOLL
-**SOLL** is a new compiler for generate [EWASM](https://github.com/ewasm) from solidity.
+**SOLL** is a new compiler for generating [EWASM](https://github.com/ewasm) from solidity.

-Currently we apply two phases generate flow.
+Currently, we apply two phases generating flow.
 Generate .ll (LLVM IR file) first, then generate .wasm (WASM file).

-In this document we will show you how to achieve that goal.
+In this document, we will show you how to achieve that goal.

 1. Build soll.
 2. Generate ewasm from our demo test case.